skk2010/gigachat/README.md

 ### Counting Tokens

 GigaChat parses prompt text into [tokens](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them), which are words or portions of words.
-(These tokens are unrelated to your API access_token.)
 Counting tokens can help you estimate your [costs](https://openai.com/pricing).
 It can also help you ensure your prompt text size is within the max-token limits of your model's context window, and choose an appropriate [`max_tokens`](https://platform.openai.com/docs/api-reference/chat/create#chat/create-max_tokens) completion parameter so your response will fit as well.

 To estimate the token-count of your text: